Jakobie97/PokedexAPI/README.md

 # PokedexAPI
-This project conects to the pokeAPI to display the original 150 Pokemon
+This project connects to the pokeAPI to display the original 150 Pokemon

 this project was inspired by the tutorial from this link: https://www.youtube.com/watch?v=T-VQUKeSU1w